puppetlabs/puppet-docs/source/learning/templates.markdown

 First, keep in mind that **facts, global variables,** and **variables defined in the current scope** are available to a template as standard Ruby local variables, which are plain words without a `$` sigil in front of them.
 Variables from other scopes are reachable, but to read them, you have to call the `lookupvar` method on the `scope` object.
 (For example, `scope.lookupvar('apache::user')`.)

+Facts and global or local variables are also available in templates as instance variables --- that is, `@fqdn, @memoryfree, @operatingsystem`, etc.

 ### Tags

 ERB tags are delimited by angle brackets with percent signs just inside.
 (There isn't any HTML-like concept of opening or closing tags.)